 Holly is able to give robust advice to clients when it is in their best interests but is also sensitive the vulnerabilities of her clients.
 Whatever the client’s situation, Holly prides herself on having an excellent manner and a calming presence at a time which is frequently extremely stressful for the parties involved.

-Holly has experience dealing with cases with an international element including where children have been wrongfully removed from the jurisdiction and where parties hold assets abroad.
+Holly has experience dealing with cases with an international element including where matrimonial assets are held outside the jurisdiction but need to be taken into account in financial proceedings, and where children have been wrongfully removed from the jurisdiction.

 As a Judicial Assistant, Holly has been involved in a number of international child abduction cases (both Hague and non-Hague).

 - LL.M.
 University College London (distinction)

 - Family Law Bar Association